CHAPTER 6

 2609 Inspections.

-The Purchasing Manager, in his or her discretion, shall have the authority to inspect supplies and equipment delivered, or services rendered, to determine their conformance with the specifications set forth in the original contract or order.
+The Purchasing Manager, or designee, shall have the authority to inspect materials, supplies and equipment delivered, or services rendered, to determine their conformance with the specifications set forth in the original contract or order.
 (Ord.
-17-1609, § 2)
+17-1609, § 2; Ord.
+23-2309, § 2)

 2610 Bidding Procedures for Purchase of Materials, Supplies, Equipment and Services.

-Except as otherwise provided in this Chapter, all contracts of the City for the purchase of materials, supplies, equipment, and services of an estimated aggregate annual value that is $25,000 or greater shall be made using the procedures contained in this Section.
-Purchases that are less than $25,000 shall be governed by the procedures found under CMC 2611(a).
-As used in this Section, “materials, supplies, equipment, and services” include all personal property and services, except professional services, as defined in CMC 2611(c), procured by the City.
-This Section shall not govern public project purchases.
+Except as otherwise provided in this Chapter, all purchases for the City of materials, supplies, equipment, and services of an estimated amount per purchase matter and contractor/vendor greater than $75,000 shall be made using the procedures contained in this Section.
+Purchases with an estimated amount per purchase matter and contractor/vendor of $75,000 or less shall be governed by the procedures found under CMC 2611(a).
+As used in this Section, “materials, supplies, equipment, and services” include all personal property and services, except professional services, as defined in CMC 2601(n), procured by the City.
+This Section shall not govern public project purchases which must comply with CMC 2612.

 (a) Notice Inviting Bids.
 Notices inviting sealed bids shall include a general description of the materials, supplies, equipment, or services to be purchased; shall state where bid blanks and specifications may be secured; shall state the time, location, and manner in which the bids shall be submitted; and the time and place for opening bids.
 Any invitation to bid, request for proposal, and other solicitation may be canceled in whole or in part when there is good cause therefor or when in the judgment of the awarding authority cancellation is in the City’s best interests.